Japanese spurdog

 The Japanese spurdog (Squalus japonicus) is a dogfish, a member of the family Squalidae.
-It is found in the western Pacific Ocean – southeastern Japan and the East China Sea, including the Republic of Korea, the Philippines, and the Arafura Sea.
+It is found in the western Pacific Ocean, near southeastern Japan and in the East China Sea, including the Republic of Korea, the Philippines, and the Arafura Sea.
 It occurs in temperate and tropical waters along the continental shelf and slopes and primarily feeds on teleost fish and squid.
 It is caught as bycatch in commercial fishing, which has caused populations to decline.

 Description

 Males measure 50 to 70 cm (19.7 to 27.6 in) long in adulthood, while females measure 56 to 80 cm (22 to 31.5 in) long.
 Females are also higher in weight than males.
 They have 25 to 27 teeth on their upper jaw and 20 to 24 teeth on their lower jaw.

 Distribution and habitat

 The Japanese spurdog is found in the Pacific Ocean, in southeast Japan, China, North Korea, South Korea, and Taiwan.
 Additionally, there is one record of S. japonicus being caught in a trawl net in the Arafura Sea, between Australia and Western New Guinea.
 It is a demersal species, found on the continental shelf and upper slope at depths of 52 to 400 m (170.6 to 1312 ft).